ivanpribela/svetovid-lib/doc/en/install.markdown

 successfully in DrJava, but the interactions panel will report an error, since DrJava doesn't seem to use this ext directory.

+## Testing the installation

+To simplify the testing whether the installation was successful, the main method of the class `Svetovid` will print out the version of the currently installed of the library.

+Running

+`java Svetovid`

+will either display the version if the current JVM sees the library, or will report an error otherwise.